gitty-what-gitty-who/synchronize/README.md

 ## 📄 Description

-`SYNCHRONIZE.ps1` is a powershell script that enables users to quickly and efficiently mirror their personal directories onto a USB drive.
+`SYNCHRONIZE.ps1` is a PowerShell script that enables users to quickly and efficiently mirror their personal directories onto a USB drive.
 It performs a one-way synchronization from the local PC to the USB drive, meaning:

 - 🟢 New and updated files on the PC are copied to the USB drive.